drengskapur/crumbcutter/README.md

 </html>
 ```

-*To template more files and folders, use [cookiecutter](https://github.com/cookiecutter/cookiecutter)*
+Use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to template more files or folders.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.
+This project is licensed under the MIT License.
+See [LICENSE.md](./LICENSE.md).